 Blog content provided in partnership with Benjamin Yin, MBA, Owner of Generational Financial Partners LLC.

 Navigating Your Benefits

-The benefits of working as an independent contractor (IC) physician are immense.
-In addition to receiving special tax incentives, IC physicians also have greater control over financial earnings, customized investment options and, one of the most important, more options of insurance carriers, plan types and coverage limits.
+The benefits of working as an independent contractor physician are immense.
+In addition to receiving special tax incentives, independent contractors also have greater control over financial earnings, customized investment options and, one of the most important, more options of insurance carriers, plan types and coverage limits.

-As an independent contract physician, your biggest asset is not your house, car, 401(k) or your investments.
+As a physician, your biggest asset is not your house, car, 401(k) or your investments.
 Your biggest asset is the ability to earn a healthy income.
 One of the best ways to protect yourself and your income is by purchasing a long-term disability insurance policy.

-Use this article as a brief overview of long-term disability, the benefits, the options and the importance.
+Use this article as a brief overview of long-term disability insurance for independent contractors; the benefits, the options and the importance.

 The details are not always clear with disability insurance, making it one of the more confusing insurance policies to navigate.
 Compared to life insurance policies which are very clear cut, long-term disability policy options and features are scenario-based which creates a grey area when determining what is covered, and more importantly, what is not covered.
 Those grey areas often prompt two main questions:

 The answers to these questions are within the policy details.
-As an IC physician, you pick all of your own insurance carriers and plans.
-Although it sounds challenging, this is a huge benefit.
+As an independent contractor physician, you pick all of your own insurance carriers and plans.
+Although it sounds challenging to navigate what you do and do not need, this is a huge benefit.